khenidak/kubernetes-dev-on-azure/readme.md

-This is a set of instruction to help you up and running contributing to upstream by setting up development env and test clusters on Azure.
+This is a set of instructions to help you up and running contributing to upstream by setting up development env and test clusters on Azure.

 Steps